vmware-archive/push-android/README.md

 Features
 --------

-The Pivotal Mobile Services Suite Push and Analytics Client SDKs are light-weight tools that will help your application:
+The Pivotal Mobile Services Suite Push Client SDK is a light-weight library that will help your application:

  1. Register for push notifications with Google Cloud Messaging (GCM) and an instance of the Pivotal Mobile Services Suite push messaging server.